-- Students will evaluate their own methodology through active research, analysis, and interpretation of the contemporary art and design world as it relates to their own research to solidify a foundation for their studio practice. - Students will demonstrate the ability to solve complex problems through art and design through requirements including the design and installation of a solo exhibition of thesis work in their third year. - Students will master technical processes specific to their concentration area and learn new skills towards an interdisciplinary practice. - Students will develop the ability to be successful collaborators through the use of strong communication skills. - Students will demonstrate the ability to be lateral thinkers through experimentation and exploration during concept development. - Students will identify and describe historical precedents and contemporary practices as they relate to various cultures and critical theory in the justification of formal, technical and conceptual decisions. - Students will learn the teaching and technical skills needed to apply for university- level teaching positions and other related career positions.
+- 1. Students will evaluate their own methodology through active research, analysis, and interpretation of contemporary art and design as it relates to their own research to solidify a foundation for their studio practice. - 2.
+Students will demonstrate the ability to solve complex problems by employing art and design principles through requirements including the design and installation of a solo exhibition of thesis work in their third year. - 3.
+Students will master technical processes specific to their concentration area and learn new skills towards an interdisciplinary practice. - 4.
+Students will develop the ability to be successful collaborators through the use of strong communication skills. - 5.
+Students will demonstrate the ability to be lateral thinkers through experimentation and exploration during concept development. - 6.
+Students will identify and describe historical precedents and contemporary practices as they relate to cultural production and employ critical theory in the justification of formal, technical and conceptual decisions. - 7.
+Students will learn the teaching and technical skills needed to apply for university- level teaching positions and other art-related career positions.